 Managers may need to accept reduced productivity or that working full contractual hours may not be possible but this would be preferable where the alternative would be the person not undertaking any work at all.
 In these circumstances staff should not be asked to make up the hours not worked and flexi sheets should record the normal hours that someone would have worked.

-Can staff work at home whilst caring for children (e.g. if their school is closed)?
+Can staff work at home while caring for children (for example, if their school is closed)?

 An individual risk assessment approach should be undertaken and individual circumstances considered.
 For example, if children are older, or there are periods where they are asleep or occupied by activities while their parent works, that is appropriate.
 However, if someone is actively caring for the child then it is unlikely that they would be able to work.